Swan maiden: Mongolic peoples

 In one version of an ancestor myth from the Transbaikal Buryats, collected by Jeremiah Curtin in the 19th century, a hunter sees three swans alight near a lake to bathe.
 They take off their feathers to become young women, daughters of Esege Malan.
 While they are distracted, the human hunter hides the feathers of one of them, stranding her on Earth.
 They marry and have six children.
 One day, she prepares some tarasun for her husband, who, after drinking too much, is convinced by his wife to return her feathers.
 When she dons them, she once again becomes a swan and returns to the skies, but one of her daughters tries to stop her.

 A version of the Khoridai tale with the swan maiden is also attested among the Barga Mongols.
-The hunter Khoridai marries a swan maiden and she and another wife give birth to 11 ancestors.
+The hunter Khoridai marries a swan maiden, and she and another wife give birth to 11 ancestors.

 The hunter named Hori (and variations) most often appears as the husband of the swan maiden.
 However, other ethnogenic myths of the Buryats associate him as the swan maiden's son.
-According to scholarship, four Buryat lines (Khongodor, Horidoy, Khangin, and Sharaid) trace their origins to a marriage between a human hunter and a swan woman named Khurmast-tenger (Хурмаст-тэнгэр), while the Zakamensk Buryats tell the story of three brothers, Hori, Shosholok, and Khongodor, born of a swan maiden.
+According to scholarship, four Buryat lines (Khongodor, Horidoy, Khangin, and Sharaid) trace their origins to a marriage between a human hunter and a swan woman named Khurmast-tenger (Хурмаст-тэнгэр); the Zakamensk Buryats tell the story of three brothers, Hori, Shosholok, and Khongodor, born of a swan maiden.

-Among the Khongodor, a genealogical myth tells that the young man Senkhele (Сэнхэлэ) marries the swan maiden (heavenly maiden, in other accounts) Khenkhele-khatan (Хэнхэлэ-хатан) and from their union 9 ancestors are born.
-Similar stories are located among the Khongodor of Tunka, Alar and Zakamen.
+Among the Khongodor, a genealogical myth tells that the young man Senkhele (Сэнхэлэ) marries the swan maiden (heavenly maiden, in other accounts) Khenkhele-khatan (Хэнхэлэ-хатан); from their union, 9 ancestors are born.
+Similar stories are located among the Khongodor of Tunka, Alar, and Zakamen.